 - Rest.
 Ideally to bed before 10p in total darkness.
 Our endocrine and hormonal systems regulate themselves through the cycles of exposure to natural light and natural dark.
 No need to actually fall asleep at this time; consider turning off your phone and computer, and settle into a restful activity to transition into sleep.
 I recommend 7.5 to 8 hours of sleep every night.
 Sleep above all tends to the Kidney organ system and keeps yīn and yáng flourishing.

 Water, breath, nature, movement, and rest are back to basics self care.
-Give them a try and feel the inner balance so you can stay feeling bright in these late summer days.
+Give them a try and feel the inner balance so you can stay feeling bright.

 Unshculd, Paul.
 Huang Di nei jing su wen.